SamPlaysKeys/Code-for-MSPs/README.md

 - Text files use LF line endings

 The configuration is managed via the `.gitattributes` file to ensure consistency across platforms.

-## Continuous Integration

-This repository is configured with GitHub Actions for continuous integration.
-The CI workflow performs the following checks:

-- Line ending validation according to `.gitattributes` rules
-- PowerShell script syntax validation
-- Code quality analysis with PSScriptAnalyzer

-The CI workflow runs automatically on push to the main branch and on all pull requests.

 ## Security